EOSIO/eosio-web-ide/README.md

 You can test drive the system by accessing the IDE at https://gitpod.io/#https://github.com/EOSIO/eosio-web-ide (however you will not be able to save your work into the EOSIO/eosio-web-ide Github repository)

+## Developers Getting Started

+You can additionally follow along with the Getting Started guide found on https://developers.eos.io with the folders and files under the `getting_started` folder.

+Each folder has the files associated with the section of the Getting Started guide, as well as a `README.md` file with a link directing to the section.

 # Instructions

 The following instructions assume that the Web IDE was started successfully (see [Setup](#setup)).